sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

 ### Accessing individual column or observation

+> User must avoid using `getindex` and `setindex!` for modifying data sets, we just briefly discuss them here to make sure users understand the effect of these operations on data sets.
+InMemoryDatasets provides efficient APIs for modifying observations, e.g. see `modify!`, `modify`, `map!`, `map`, ...

 `ds[:, col]`, `ds[i, col]` can be used to access a specific column or specific observation of a specific column of `ds`, respectively.
 For example,

 ```jldoctest